MurderAxolotl/stylesheets/docs/unified_spotify.md

 ### *I found an issue!
 What do I do?*

+First, check if there are any updates available.
+If there are, install them!

-You can either [open an issue](https://github.com/MurderAxolotl/stylesheets/issues/new/choose) or fix it yourself and open a pull request
+If there are no updates, or the issue isn't fixed, you can either [open an issue](https://github.com/MurderAxolotl/stylesheets/issues/new/choose) or fix it yourself and open a pull request

 ### *How do I fix this issue I found?*